nancyhanam/cordova-plugin-ios-frameworks/README.md

 Just edit the example frameworks in the plugin.xml file to automatically add them on build/prepare.
 There are currently some frameworks added there as examples.
 Be sure to remove those you don't need and add those you do.

+This version adds the PassKit framework to the iOS build.

 ## Installation
 	cordova plugin add cordova-plugin-ios-frameworks